 My name is Florence Koenderink, founder and Project Director of Orphanage Projects.
 My background in childcare stretches out over more than 20 years.
-In more recent years, it has become more and more focused on care for children with special needs and institutional childcare.
+In the past decade, it has become more and more focused on care for children with special needs and institutional childcare.
 With my knowledge of general childcare, institutional childcare and medical care involving children, I can help you improve your childcare institution, where ever it is in the world.

 Experience has taught me that relatively simple measures, which do not need a great investment of funds, can greatly improve infants’ chances of living and raise their quality of life tremendously.
 That even in a well-run organisation, there is always room for improvement.
 That observations made by an outsider can lead to structural changes which improve the lives of both children and carers.
 I have visited some orphanages where I encountered the very lowest levels of ‘care’, and the desperate need for improvement.

 Through intensive experience I have learned a lot about the challenges infants and toddlers face in institutional situations, such as:

 - The weaker health conditions of children